 Maspeth Mortgage, Broker, Loan Officer

-Also known as a "loan representative" or "account executive," a loan officer acts of behalf of the borrower to the lender.
-A mortgage banker will help the borrower through the application, processing and loan closing.
-Lenders compensate their loan officers with a salary or commission.
+A loan officer (also called an "account executive" or "loan representative") represents the borrower to the lender.
+The mortgage banker can guide you through the selection, processing and loan closing.
+Lenders compensate their loan officers with a commission or salary.

-In the market for a new mortgage?
-We will be glad to assist you!
-Give us a call at
+Shopping for a mortgage?
+We will be glad to help!
+Call us at